THE BCCAT 2024 VIRTUAL ANNUAL CONFERENCE

 12:45 – 13:45 |

 WHAT DOES UNDRIP MEAN FOR TRIBUNALS?
 BC is Canada’s first province to pass legislation that establishes the UN Declaration on the Rights of Indigenous Peoples as the framework for reconciliation.
 In this session, our speakers will discuss what this means for the work of Boards and Tribunals.
 The panel will explore questions such as: how does the administrative justice community support the objectives of UNDRIP, what is already happening, and what additional opportunities are there for advancing reconciliation and the rights of Indigenous people.
-Presenters: Debbie Chan, Andrea Hilland K.C., Colleen Spier K.C. |
+Presenters: Debbie Chan, BC Ministry of Attorney General; Andrea Hilland K.C., BC First Nations Justice Council |

 13:45 – 13:55 | Break |